 Hyde Park Neighborhood Club Annual Meeting of the Board of Directors.
 Closed Meeting – 6:30 – 7:00 p.m., Open Meeting – 7:00 – 8:00 p.m.Hyde Park Neighborhood Club, 5480 S. Kenwood Ave.
 773-643-4062. www.hpnclub.org.

-Story Time and Crafts.
-10 a.m.
+Toddler Story Time.
+10:30a.m.
 Blackstone Public Library, 4904 S. Lake Park Ave.
+Children 6 months to 24 months.
 Free.
-312-747-0511.Children 2-5.Themed activities including picture books, action activities and flannel board stories.
+312-747-0511.Themed activities including picture books, action activities and flannel board stories.

 “Plan Sub-Area O”discussion.
 6 p.m. – 8 p.m.
 Thursday, May 18, University of Chicago in Saieh Hall, 1160 E. 58th St., room 021.
 The University of Chicago Office of Civic Engagement is hosting a community meeting to discuss the University of Chicago Woodlawn Avenue “Plan Sub-Area O,” the plan for University of Chicago-owned properties in the 5700 block of South Woodlawn Avenue and 5757 South University Avenue.
 For more information call Matthew Curtin at 773-834-4773.